 There are some sites that you occasionally dip into when planning a trip, then the are those that you treat like a bible.
-TravelFish.org is widely regarded as the quintessential resource for travellers looking to explore off the beaten path destinations in Southeast Asia.
+TravelFish.org is widely regarded as the quintessential resource for travelers looking to explore off the beaten path destinations in Southeast Asia.

 We have loved this site since it launched.
 So Chris Noble, our General Manager, who has had more than a few (but not enough) beers with its founder, Stuart McDonald, took the time to delve into his past and peer a little bit into the future of travel in his region.